Skip to main content

 • The amount and type of medical treatment required

 The multiplier is not arbitrary.
 It is based on the specific facts of your case.
+You can use our case value estimator to see how different multipliers affect your claim's estimated range.
 Minor soft tissue injuries that resolve in weeks might justify a 1.5x multiplier.
 A traumatic brain injury with permanent cognitive effects might justify 5x or even higher.

 Method 2: The Per Diem Method